Registration Help and FAQs

 - Students in adult courses should plan to spend at least six hours each week reviewing lessons, participating in discussion forums, and completing assignments.

-- Students in teen courses (ages 13–17) should plan to spend at least three hours each week reviewing lessons, participating in discussion forums, and completing assignments.
+- Students in youth courses (ages 13–17) should plan to spend at least three hours each week reviewing lessons, participating in discussion forums, and completing assignments.

 - Students in Advanced Program Online courses should plan the following: